 We’re not Southerners, and until a few years ago knew not of shrimp & grits … or even grits for that matter.
 But we were exposed one night at a restaurant in downtown Tucson, and last night I decided to tackle the dish at home.
 I adapted my recipe from one I found on the Food Network, chosen because it looked easy, with simple ingredients.
-It was easy to prepare, and delicious.
+It was that and more: easy to prepare and delicious.

 1 lb medium sized (41-50 or 36-40) shrimp, peeled, deveined, tails removed